 Sustainability as an obligation, not a buzzword

-Mara Hoffman designs women clothing, which includes swimwear, made from pre and post-consumer waste.
+New York based Mara Hoffman designs women’s clothing, including swimwear, made from pre and post-consumer waste.
 The brand aims to encourage customers to re-evaluate the relationship they have with their clothing.

 An alternative approach to fashion